Where in the Whoniverse is the Recorder?

 Tenth Doctor (David Tennant)

 Who-10 wakes from regeneration in a strange room, without the TARDIS or the sonic screwdriver, with only Martha Jones for company.
 Together they explore the building, soon learning that it is a museum dedicated to the Doctor.
-The displays consist of various items, such as a Dalek gun, the Seal of Rassilon and a Voord helmet.
-They enter a large room where the Doctor’s clothes from nine of his previous incarnations are found, along with items he used during each incarnation, including jelly babies, a walking stick, a recorder and psychic paper.
+The displays consist of various items, such as a Dalek gun, the Seal of Rassilon, and a Voord helmet.
+They enter a large room where the Doctor’s clothes from nine of his previous incarnations are found, along with items he used during each incarnation, including jelly babies, a walking stick, a recorder, and psychic paper.
 The Doctor states that he’d be lost without his previous incarnations, saying he particularly loved his fifth (COMIC: The Forgotten).

-According to Who-10, the lassimater was part flute, part recorder and part didgeridoo, and made the most beautiful music in the universe.
+According to Who-10, the lassimater was part flute, part recorder, and part didgeridoo; and it made the most beautiful music in the universe.
 The Child of Music (a very old man) played the lassimater once every ten years in the Concert of Most Beautiful Music at the Church of the High Exalted, on Cantabulous Nine.
 He had done so for 320 years by the time the Doctor and Donna Noble came to hear it.
 The lassimater was also a prison for the small ethereal creature inside it, which only woke when the Child of Music blew gently into it.
 The Doctor dropped the instrument which shattered and the old man succumbed to his age and died quietly, thanking the Doctor and Donna (PROSE: Most Beautiful Music).